-This course is all about learning to program and develop applications for mobile devices.
-By the end of the course, you will have completed several Android apps and some small games.
+This course is all about learning to program and develop video games and applications for mobile devices.
+By the end of the course, you will have completed a few small games and some Android apps.
 Along the way you will learn C# and java.
-This will serve as a spring board to further your computer science education.
+This will serve as spring boards to further your computer science education.

 Knowledge of basic computer usage is necessary for this course.
 Prior knowledge of markup languages such as HTML and XML and IDE's such as Eclipse or Visual Studio is helpful but not necessary.
 Optionally, you can deploy your applications to Android devices if you have them.

 At the end of this course you will understand how to develop 2D video games using C# and XNA Game.
 You will be able to talk critically about the field of game development.
 You will also understand the basics of using Eclipse and Java to create simple Android apps.

 - Unit 1: So you want to make a game?

 - Unit 2: C# Basics

 - Unit 3: Control Statements

 - Unit 4: Arrays, Game Design